 The 2016 Plan was originally adopted in 2016 to secure and retain competent personnel by furnishing equity incentives to those employees (including officers), directors, and consultants upon whose efforts the success of the Company depends.
 The 2016 Plan currently has 400,000 shares of our common stock reserved for issuance.
-As of September 21, 2020, the record date, 0 shares of our common stock remain available for future awards, and [] shares of our common stock are subject to outstanding awards.
-The closing sale price of the Company's common stock on of September 21, 2020 was \$[].
+As of September 21, 2020, the record date, nil shares of our common stock remain available for future awards under the 2016 Plan and 66,000 shares of our common stock are subject to outstanding awards under the 2016 Plan.
+The closing sale price of the Company's common stock on of September 21, 2020 was \$4.35.